 Events of Rosa Wiesn-Oktoberfest

-There are actually several LGBT events during the Fest.
+There are actually several LGBTQ events during the fest.
 Note that most events book up well in advance.
+To reserve your spot, plan on sending in a request by March and consult our guide on how to reserve a table at Oktoberfest.

-- Gay Sunday: Held in the Bräurosl tent on the first Sunday (September 23rd in 2018), this is the largest and most popular event.
+- Gay Sunday: Held in the Bräurosl tent on the first Sunday (September 22nd in 2019), this is the largest and most popular event.
 The balcony has more than 600 seats reserved for the MLC with the tables below also catering to a LGBT crowd.
 There is the traditional drinking, eating and conversing with an international crowd, as well as special events like a drag show.
 In total, there will be around 8,000 LGBT people in the tent.
 While the tent only opens as 9:00, some people line-up much earlier to claim a seat and reservations are given away if you don't show up by 11:00.
 Tickets are so in demand there is a lotto to determine who gets in - if at all.
-(Reservations can be made from May til June.)

 - RoslMontag: If 9:00 seems far too early to be drinking, RoslMontag takes place the first Monday (September 24, 2018) in the Bräurosl tent.
 It starts at a respectable 15:00.
 Entrance to this event is free and offers a casual alternative with much easier entry than Gay Sunday.